Javascript is not enabled.

 Even scientists who endorse sun exposure can’t offer blanket advice on how much to get.
 That’s because skin tone, location, time of year, time of day, cloud cover, clothing and other factors play roles.
 In general, the lighter your skin and the closer you are to the equator, the faster you make vitamin D.

 For light-skinned people, the challenge is remembering to add sunscreen or clothing after a few minutes, she says.
-For darker-skinned people, the time commitment might be challenging.
+For dark-skinned people, the time commitment might be challenging.
 The payoff for many people, she says, could be storing up enough vitamin D to skip supplements, even in winter, when weak northern sunlight can’t trigger production.

 Studies suggest that people vary greatly in how quickly vitamin D levels in their blood decline, over weeks and months, after effective sun exposure.